Prayer is nothing else than a sense of God’s presence—Brother Lawrence

 The presence of the Holy Spirit in my life must be practiced.
 I need to seek Him daily in prayer until His presence becomes like a good habit.
 He becomes unconsciously rendered.
 I unconsciously learn to “pray without ceasing”.
 He is just “there” at the moment I need Him.
 He is just “there” in moments of sudden fear when, without Him, my world would crumble.
 But practicing His presence has brought His immediate peace in that moment.
 My heart has prayed unconsciously, and He has heard its cry.

 Do you have that sense of God's presence?
 He is right there with you speaking peace in the midst of your storm, but you may not realize it.
 If you will pray and practice His presence each day, He will go with you consciously and unconsciously through the days of your life rendering peace for the hardships, and joy for the times you need encouragement.
-“Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
+“Do not be anxious about anything,” Paul imparts, “but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus” (Philippians 4:6-7, NIV).
 You are never alone.
 Pray.
-Practice His presence, and you will realize the peace of His presence.
+Practice His presence, and you will realize His peace.